 Buckingham Blue Qualifying Team which consisted of Shirely Wright on Vanilla Courage, Mandy Harmon on Posie, Charlie Franklin on Ronnie and Jane Murphy on Athea did outstandingly well and finished in 1st Place.
 Mandy Harmon also finsihed 2nd Individually.

 Well done to the Buckingham Riding Club Dressage teams who competed at Moreton Morrell today (3/2/13).
 The teams included Sue Eeley, Mandy Harmon, Georgia Dagg, Sarah Higgs, Jodie Cherry, Charlie Franklin, Emma Bingham and Jackie Whitaker.
 Georgia Dagg finsished 4th individually in the Novice Section, whilst other riders didn't quite make the placings but certainly had a good day out with some lovely catering and hospitality in the Eeley Lorry.
 Thanks of course must go to Sally Gilbert who did a fantastic job of arranging and supporting the teams.
 We all hope that our new Chairman David Steans was suitably impressed by the team spirit and of course what he saw.
 In his words "Onwards and Upwards!!!"

 For anybody attending any RC event, including rallies, clinics and fun rides, approved hats (see below) are required.
-If competing for the club, they need to be tagged with an orange tag.
+If competing for the club, they need to be tagged with an aqua tag.
 If riding at championships, you should take your hat, passport and horse to the Flu Vac area before going anywhere else.
 And good luck!

 Please see below a very handy document outlining all you need to know for competing with Buckingham Riding CLub.